 Register a birth by declaration

-How to register a birth by declaration at your nearest Register Office if you can't come to a Bristol Register Office.
+You can register a birth by declaration if you can't come to a Bristol Register Office.

 Online form not available